LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

 Submitting an empty form at ``/Events/Add`` still results in an event being created, which may not be what you were expecting.

 Rather than a bug, this is expected behavior.
-Recall that validation involves *both* the model and controller, but we have not modified the controller in any way.
+Validation involves *both* the model and controller, but we have not modified the controller in any way.
 Validation attributes simply define the validation rules that *should* be used to check data.
 The responsibility of checking the data before saving a new event lies with the controller.